tartakynov/frigate-ssd-to-hdd/README.md

 | 600 TBW     | ~82 years                               |
 | 1,200 TBW   | ~164 years                              |

-**Important:** Write amplification increases as drives fill up.
+Write amplification increases as drives fill up.
 A 250 GB drive running near capacity will wear faster than these estimates suggest.

-For larger drives (1+ TB), SSD wear is negligible — the drive will be obsolete before it wears out.
+In my case SSD wear is negligible — the drive will be obsolete before it wears out.